Nevada Gambling Regulations

 License Types and Licensing Requirements

-The gambling legislation in Nevada distinguishes between two types of operating licenses, restricted and non-restricted.
-State regulators can issue restricted permits to businesses that wish to operate no more than fifteen slot machines and do not offer any other forms of gaming.
+The gambling legislation in Nevada recognizes two categories of operating licenses: restricted and non-restricted.
+State regulators can issue restricted permits to businesses that operate no more than fifteen slot machines and offer no other forms of gaming.

-Gambling is not the primary source of revenue for such establishments, with bars, gas stations, and taverns being some of the examples.
-The application process for restricted permits is less costly and intrusive, although the applicants must still undergo extensive criminal record checks.
+Gambling is not the primary source of revenue for these establishments, such as bars, gas stations, and taverns.
+The application process for restricted permits is less costly and less intrusive, although applicants must still undergo extensive criminal record checks.

-Non-restricted licenses are granted to larger businesses that seek to operate more than fifteen slot machines on their premises, alongside other products like pooled sports betting and table games.
-Such enterprises are subject to more thorough investigative procedures.
-Their owners and senior management members must go through extensive checks.
+Non-restricted licenses are granted to larger businesses that wish to operate more than fifteen slot machines on their premises, along with other products like pooled sports betting and table games.
+Such enterprises are subject to more rigorous investigative procedures.
+Their owners and senior management must also undergo extensive checks.

 Application Process and Requirements